Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

 \subsection{Impact of assortativity on artificial networks}

-We calculate the final fraction of influenced individuals according to Equation~\eqref{eq:infFunc}.
-The number of initial seeds varies from two nodes to 90\% of the total number of nodes.
-Here, we define the number of simulations $K = 600$.
-The impact of degree correlation on the influence maximization problem is shown in Figure~\ref{fig:resArtf}.
-We observe that an unexpected phenomenon occurs when networks are disassortative (see Fig.~\ref{fig:resArtf}(a),(b) and (c)) --- the curve of influenced nodes ($\Inf(\Sd)$) has a peak when the number of seeds corresponds to about 10\% of the network and then starts to decline when the number of seeds is increased.
-This peak is due to the low interaction between the initial spreaders in disassortative networks, i.e., central nodes (e.g. hubs) are connected through low degree nodes, increasing the distance between them.
+We calculate the final fraction of influenced individuals according to Equation~\ref{eq:infFunc}.
+The number of initial seeds varies from two nodes to $10\%$ of the total number of nodes ($N$).
+The impact of degree correlation on the influence maximization problem is illustrated in Fig.~\ref{fig:resArtf}, where we show the relative maximum spreading, i.e., the fraction of maximum informed nodes within the population that was not initially informed (initial seeds).
+We observe that an unexpected phenomenon occurs when networks are disassortative (see Fig.~\ref{fig:resArtf} with negative $\rho$) --- the curve of relative maximum influenced nodes ($\Inf(\Sd) - |\Sd|/N$) has a peak when the number of seeds is lower than $10\%$ of the network and then starts to decline when the number of seeds is increased.
+This peak is due to the low interaction between the initial spreaders in disassortative networks, i.e., central nodes (e.g. hubs) are connected through low degree nodes, increasing the distance between them or branching~\cite{EstradaAssorta2011}.
 If the number of seeds is higher than $10\%$ of the total number of nodes, then the overlap of influence between spreaders occurs and they become stiflers more frequently than for a smaller number of seeds.

-The number of informed nodes increases again when the number of seeds is large enough to compensate this effect.
-For assortative networks, this fraction corresponds to about 30\% of the network nodes.
-Thus, the increase in the number of seeds does not always improve the reach of a rumor in disassortative networks.
+We also observe that selecting the central nodes by the communities provides better results than the greedy method when the networks have high modularity (see Fig.~\ref{fig:resArtf}(a)-(d)).
+For instance, in the disassortative networks, the community detection approach works well for high modularity values.
+This is since communities are well defined and the centroids are well separated, which can be observed by the high modularity and disassortative property.
+Therefore, there is a lower effect of spreading overlapping between the community seeds.

+Another interesting point is the crossover phenomena at low numbers of initial seeds, as shown in the inset of Fig.~\ref{fig:resArtf}(d)-(f).
+We observe that there exist a maximum relative size of the outbreak for the community approach, which happens in networks with a well defined modular structure.
+When the modularity is too small, a small number of initial seeds achieved larger relative outbreak size, which decreases with the size of $\Sd$.
+On the other hand, the higher ranking strategy improves the relative maximum outbreak size when additional seeds are considered, and the reach of the outbreak peak is enhanced in stronger disassortative networks.